SAM OGDEN

 A counting problem

 The ‘no new eggs’ doctrine has a long history.
 In 1951, the influential anatomist Solly Zuckerman, at the University of Birmingham, UK, performed an in-depth analysis of evidence available at the time.
-He concluded that none of it effectively countered a proposal from the 1870s stating that female mammals stop producing oocytes after birth3.
+He concluded that none of it effectively countered a proposal from the 1870s stating that female mammals stop producing oocytes after birth

 For the first 15 years of his career, Tilly focused mainly on programmed cell death, or apoptosis, and he was struck by the fact that no one had ever quantified the loss of eggs due to ovulation and natural oocyte death over time.
 So beginning around 1999, Tilly commandeered a microscope and mouse ovarian tissue in order to count the follicles, the cellular compartments in which oocytes develop, in mice at different ages.
 He found a mathematical imbalance: the number of degenerated follicles was three times higher than expected on the basis of the starting pool.
 If the mice were losing oocytes at this rate, their eggs should be depleted far sooner than they actually were.
 Something had to be replacing them, he concluded: stem cells were the likely culprit.

-Few were willing to accept the idea.
-It took Tilly two years — and numerous rejections and revisions — to get the data published inNature, in 2004.
+Nature, in 2004.
 Controversy ensued over his methods as well as his conclusions.
-One critique said, for example, that it was “alarming” that Tilly used the rate of follicle disappearance in one mouse strain to calculate loss for another4.
+One critique said, for example, that it was “alarming” that Tilly used the rate of follicle disappearance in one mouse strain to calculate loss for another

 Tilly dropped most of his apoptosis work and steered his entire lab towards proving the existence and functionality of these stem cells.
 “You are sort of standing on the precipice wondering whether or not you should make the jump,” he says.
 “Getting the 2004 paper published was for me the jump, because there was no turning back at that point.”

-A year later, Tilly reported that he had identified the source of these putative cells: bone marrow5.
-When he transplanted either marrow or blood from healthy mouse donors into sterile mice, the animals could produce cells that looked like oocytes.
+5. When he transplanted either marrow or blood from healthy mouse donors into sterile mice, the animals could produce cells that looked like oocytes.
 But he could not yet fertilize the resulting eggs and create embryos — the true test of an egg stem cell.

-At least six groups challenged the bone-marrow finding.
-In one critique6, a group led by Telfer wrote that none of Tilly’s experiments had successfully been replicated, and that the results could be interpreted in other ways.
+6, a group led by Telfer wrote that none of Tilly’s experiments had successfully been replicated, and that the results could be interpreted in other ways.
 Critics also asserted that Tilly was overreaching, particularly in media interviews.

 “There are a lot of people struggling to understand how this can possibly work.”